The pandemic recession could cause an enormous spike in homelessness

 Many of those “couch surfers” will eventually find housing, according to Daniel Flaming, president of the Economic Roundtable and one of the report’s authors.

-But the study also projects a dramatic increase in the number of working age adults who are experiencing chronic homelessness.
+But the study also projects a dramatic increase in the number of working-age adults who are experiencing chronic homelessness.
 The chronically homeless have a disability, struggle for longer bouts of time without housing and often face the added trauma of living on the streets.

 “[O]ver the next four years the pandemic recession will cause chronic homelessness to increase 49% in the United States, 68% in California and 86% in Los Angeles County,” the study states.

 The solution to this worsening crisis?
-Policymakers need to step up their game when it comes to connecting people to living wage jobs, an effort that will prove cost effective in the long run, according to Flaming.
+Policymakers need to step up their game when it comes to connecting people to living-wage jobs, an effort that will prove cost-effective in the long run, according to Flaming.
 “We’re losing ground on trying to solve homelessness purely by producing affordable housing,” he added.
 “Giving people the chance to stay in the labor force, improve their skills, earn money, pay rent, is something we ought to be doing a lot more.”

 Los Angeles faces an especially steep climb.
-The area has struggled with higher rates of homelessness than the state and nation for many of the same reasons it has been savaged by the COVID pandemic: high levels of income inequality, an overabundance of low wage jobs, crushing housing costs and a “sizable population of vulnerable minorities who are subject to discrimination,” according to the report.
+The area has struggled with higher rates of homelessness than the state and nation for many of the same reasons it has been savaged by the COVID pandemic: high levels of income inequality, an overabundance of low-wage jobs, crushing housing costs, and a “sizable population of vulnerable minorities who are subject to discrimination,” according to the report.

 This article was produced by Capital & Main, an award-winning nonprofit journalism outfit.
 It is republished here with permission.